Arkhe - Lost Canto

 CREDITS

-Percussion: Monika Weiss
+Text 1: Monika Weiss

-Movement performer 2: Monika Weiss
+Movement Performers: Anupama Kerongi, Monika Weiss

-Recording engineer: Jeff Allen
+Recording Engineer: Jeff Allen

-Sound mastering: Adam Hogan
+Sound Mastering: Adam Hogan

 Artist Statement